dhis2/dhis2-docs/src/tutorials/configure-oidc-with-okta.md

 ```

 * Restart the DHIS 2 instance for the changes to take effect.
+* Tip: These values can be retrieved from Okta with the URL path `.well-known/openid-configuration`, e.g. `https://dev-123-admin.okta.com/.well-known/openid-configuration`.

 #### Sign in to DHIS 2 with Okta